zed/test_glob1/README.txt

 Files are licensed under the MIT License.
 See the file ``MIT-LICENSE.txt`` for details.

-The latest version is at XXX
+The latest version is at http://github.com/zed/test_glob1